-The Government's conviction of the importance of science and technology is reflected in the role and functions of the Department of Science and Technology.
-Apart from having general responsibility for science and technology, the Department is concerned with the development and maintenance of Australia's scientific and technological capability.
-Rapid and continuing advances in key technologies such as micro-electronics and biotechnology, make it imperative that technology policy issues be coordinated if Australia is to improve-let alone retain-its share of world markets.
+The Government's conviction of the importance of science and technology is reflected in the roles and functions of the Department of Science and the Department of Industry, Technology and Commerce.
+Apart from having general responsibility for science and technology, these departments are concerned with the development and maintenance of Australia's scientific and technological capability.